steegosaur/minnet/README.md

 For installing the required modules, please refer to the documentation of your OS. luasocket, luasec, luacrypto, and lsqlite3 should all be available through luarocks; lua-irc is not (2011-06-10).
-In Arch Linux, you may also use the AUR, where you will also find lua-irc.
+In Arch Linux, you may also use the AUR, where you will also find lua-irc and lua-feedparser.

 # 4 USAGE